Code-Institute-Submissions/Dimifabbridf96-django-streaming-music-app_DecResub/README.md

  * Steps for deployment:
     1. Push the code on GitHub
-    2. Create a New Heroku app
+    2. Create a New Heroku app with the current region
     3. Connect your GitHub account to your Heroku account
     4. Select the repository
+    5. Set up the settings, as the secret key and the Database URL
+    6. The database URL can be defined using Elephantsql

+    * Steps for Elephantsql database creation:
+       1. Create an account on - https://www.elephantsql.com/
+       2. Create the database following the steps
+       3. First give a name to your database
+       4. Select the region
+       5. Apply for the Tiny Turtle plan (Free)

+    7. Set up the database value manually in the settings of Heroku copying the URL of the database just to create
+    8. After inserting the installed app of the  dependencies installed in the creation of the project and all the values needed to have your app running (check the documentation of every dependency installed for further info)
+    9. Be sure to update the code on GitHub and the database with the command 'python3 manage.py makemigrations, and after the command 'python3 manage.py migrate'
+    10. Go back to Heroku and in the deploy tab set your favorite way to deploy, manual or automatic.
-    5. Click on Deploy.
+    11. Click on Deploy.
-    6. The live site page can be found at - https://spotiflix-app.herokuapp.com/.
+    11. The live site page can be found at - https://spotiflix-app.herokuapp.com/.

 ## Content